 Figure 11 shows the results of the multivariate regression of the target's firm characteristics on the home bias.
-The full sample regression shows that both the company size and the leverage are statistically and economically significant.
-The regression equation exhibits that acquirer of large companies have a lower proximity preference.
-They tend to buy over greater distances than acquirer of small companies.
-The t-value of t ln(MV) = -6.28 manifests the significance level of 99 percent which means that with a probability of one percent the observed slope coefficient beta ln(MV) equals zero.
-This result is robust throughout an additive generation of the regression equation (table not reported).
+Both, company size and leverage are statistically and economically significant in the full sample regression.
+Acquirers of large companies have a lower proximity preference with a t-value of $t{ln(MV)} = -6.28$, i.e. a significance level of 99 percent.
+That result is robust throughout an additive generation of the regression equation (table not reported).
 The coefficient's interpretation of a log variable describes the average proportional change (in hundred) of the endogenous variable, with a one per cent change of the exogenous variable.
 A $\beta{ln(MV)}$ of -92.70 therefore shows an average decrease in home bias of 0.927 per cent if the log of market value is increased by one per cent.
 The significant negative influence is consistent with both the results of Coval and Moskowitz (1999) who find a similar investment behavior of US funds managers as well as Kang and Stulz (1997) who find similar results for foreign investors in Japan.

-The next characteristic, leverage, is an indicator for the financial distress of the target company.
-Again the results in figure 11 show a highly significant coefficient $\beta = 677.35$ at a 99 percent level.
-That means that the higher the leverage of a target the stronger the home bias of an acquirer.
-Quantitatively spoken, a one percent increase of leverage leads to an increase in home bias of 6.77 kilometers.
-Again, this is similar to the results of Coval and Moskowitz (1999) find that US fund managers have a preference for nearby highly levered companies.
+The next firm characteristic, leverage, is an indicator for the financial distress of the target company.
+Again the results in figure 11 show a highly significant coefficient $\beta{Lev} = 677.35$ at a 99 percent level: The higher the leverage of a target the stronger the home bias of an acquirer.
+Quantitatively spoken, a one percent increase in leverage leads to an increase of the home bias of 6.77 kilometers.
+Again, this is similar to the results of Coval and Moskowitz (1999) find that US fund managers have a preference for highly levered companies located nearby.
 Also, a strong analogy to the results of Kang and Stulz (1997) persists which we will point out in the following sections.